microsoft/pxt-common-packages/libs/core/docs/reference/pins/spi-write.md

-# SPI Write
+# spi Write

-Write to the SPI Slave and return the response.
+Write a single data value to an SPI slave device and return the response.

 ```sig
 pins.spiWrite(0);